ikar1234/ikar1234.github.io/umfrato.md

 collection: portfolio
 ---

-UMFRATO is an award-winning tool for survey creation and evaluation made by an agile team of 7 students during the Software Engineering course in summer 2020.
+UMFRATO is an award-winning tool for survey creation, completion and evaluation made by an agile team of 7 students during the Software Engineering course in summer 2020.

 The frontend was made with Vue.js and Javascript, while for the backend we used the Spring framework.

 I was mainly responsible for the frontend-part of the project since I already had some practical experience with Vue and Javascript.

 Here you can see some of the main functonalities of the app.
+It is in german, but it is not hard to make out the purpose of each component.

 You can create a new design for a survey with a logo, colors, patterns and other details.